Getting Started

 Step 1 - Set your keyboard layout

-Set the environment variable XKB_DEFAULT_LAYOUT with your country code.
+Set the environment variable XKB_DEFAULT_LAYOUT with your country code in ~/.config/labwc/environment.

-For example to start with Swedish keyboard layout, run
+For example to use a Swedish keyboard layout, add this line:

 XKB_DEFAULT_LAYOUT=se

-If you are unsure what your country code is, refer to the ‘layout’ section of /usr/share/X11/xkb/rules/evdev.lst
+If you are unsure what your country code is, use the website xkeyboard-config.freedesktop.org or search the ‘layout’ section of your local copy of evdev.lst which is typically located at /usr/share/X11/xkb/rules/evdev.lst.

-If you want to bind a key-combination to a launcher such as rofi or wofi, or simply a terminal, create a configuration file ~/.config/labwc/rc.xml and add a <keybind> entry as shown below.
-In this example Super-d is bound to the terminal sakura:
+If you want to bind a key-combination to an application like a launcher or terminal, create a configuration file ~/.config/labwc/rc.xml and add a <keyboard> section as shown below.

 <?xml version="1.0" ?>